hisapy/pwr2-docker/docs/react_router_relay_and_auth.md

 ## Auth

-[Auth](apps/webapp/web/static/js/lib/auth.js) is a class created to manage the `Relay.Environment` and any information related to the authentication process, for example the [JWT access token](https://jwt.io/introduction/).
-Most of the `Auth` functions are self explanatory the only thing that could be a little tricky is the `logout(callback)`.
-Logout receives an optional callback function as argument, but `Auth` also have an `onLogout` property  that is an optional function that is executed before the mentioned callback.
-This `onLogout` property is very useful because `Auth` is imported as a singleton so you can set this property in any moment.
-You can see this in action in the code bellow.
+[Auth](ui/core/src/lib/auth.js) is a module created to manage the `Relay.Environment` and any information related to the authentication process, for example the [JWT access token](https://jwt.io/introduction/).
+Most of the `Auth` functions are self explanatory.
+You can see some of this in action in the code in the sections bellow.

-## react-router-relay
+## react-router-relay environment

-We need to reset the Router environment because when an user logs out we need to remove all the data stored there.
-A simple solution would be to use environment as a function, in that case we could change the function's returned value and it would be very straightforward.
-But as [react-router-relay does not support this feature](https://goo.gl/vwxrPK) we have to do the following:
+For security reasons you might want to reset the Router environment (_stored in the browser_) every time a User logs in or out.
+We first tried to implement environment as a function but ended up changing the `Application` state to trigger its `render()` as discussed in the [pull request](https://goo.gl/vwxrPK) and like in the following example:

 ```javascript
 /*
   Extract routes as a constant so it is re used for every render